seahug/pcph/README.md

 ### <a name="docker-container"></a>Install and build in a Docker container

-This method relies on [Docker][docker] and the standard [Haskell image][docker-haskell] from Docker Hub.
+This method relies on [Docker][docker] and the standard [Haskell image][haskell-docker] from Docker Hub.
 This approach will ensure you are using the latest compatible GHC compiler in a completely isolated environment.
 The instructions also assume that you have a working version of [GNU Make][gnu-make] on your system, which is almost always the case.